Decide What You Want to Pursue as a Career Field

 Attend a Practicum or Internship Briefing

 Practicum and internship information briefings are held each semester at various times.
 You are REQUIRED to attend one of these briefings.
-Notices will be placed around the Coliseum and e-mail notification will be sent to all students who have signed up to receive departmental e-mails.
+Notices will be placed around the 6th floor of Close-Hipp and an e-mail notification will be sent to all students who have signed up to receive departmental e-mails.

 When to Begin Your Search